-- We have obtained management's assessment covering key factors such as adequate resources, sustainable business model and liquidity requirements to 31 December 2022.
-We reviewed management cash flows forecast and assessed the appropriateness of key assumptions used in going concern assessment by performing stress testing and reviewing the supporting documentation. - We inspected the latest post year end management accounts to determine if there were any significant matters which could affect the going concern of the entity. - We have reviewed key business planning documents such as the Own Risk Solvency Assessment ('ORSA') and the SFCR to assess the adequacy of capital planning.
+- We have obtained Director's assessment covering key factors such as adequate resources, sustainable business model and liquidity requirements to 31 December 2024.
+We reviewed management cash flows forecast and assessed the appropriateness of key assumptions used in the going concern assessment by performing stress testing and reviewing the supporting documentation. - We inspected the latest post year end management accounts to determine if there were any significant matters which could affect the going concern of the entity. - We have reviewed key business planning documents such as the Own Risk Solvency Assessment ('ORSA') and the SFCR to assess the adequacy of capital planning and to check that solvency ratio is not below minimum threshold.